Did Your Congressperson Just Sign Fallacious, Religious Anti-Porn Propaganda?

 Mine did.
 And I’m not happy about it, at all.

-This week, Christian anti-porn groups Porn Harmsand Morality in Media -and their pet project The War On Illegal Pornography – issued a press release bragging about how they got Congress people to sign one of their bizarre petitions: More Than 100 Members of Congress Sign Letters Urging Attorney General Holder To To Enforce Federal Obscenity Laws.
+This week, Christian anti-porn groups Porn Harmsand Morality in Media -and their pet project ton-anti-porn-presentation-big-on-fear-short-on-fact/">The War On Illegal Pornography - issued a press release bragging about how they got Congress people to sign one of their bizarre petitions: torney-general-holder-to-enforce-federal-obscenity-laws-119266589.html">More Than 100 Members of Congress Sign Letters Urging Attorney General Holder To To Enforce Federal Obscenity Laws.

 The actual number of signatures is 42.